Buteyko/Frolov Device for Asthma, Bronchitis, COPD, Emphysema, Cystic

 Respiratory disorders involving lungs (asthma, bronchitis, COPD, emphysema,

-cystic fibrosis, pneumonia, tuberculosis; pulmonary edema; etc.) are relative easy to treat using the Buteyko breathing technique and the Frolov/DIY breathing devices.
+cystic fibrosis, pneumonia, tuberculosis; pulmonary edema; etc.) are relatively easy to treat using the Buteyko breathing technique and the Frolov/DIY breathing devices.
 Most serious symptoms (shortness of breath, wheezing, coughing, chest tightness, etc.) can be eliminated or reduced in days, but complete clinical remission may require many months or years of breathing retraining.

 The restrictions for breathing exercises in these groups of patients relate only to breathing sessions with the DIY and